Dark Roast (Loose Leaf & Tea Bags)

 Dark roasted, wild harvested yaupon yields a jitter-free, energizing brew.
 Depending on strength, the flavor is anywhere from light, caramelly and buttery to intensely rich, complex, nutty and smoky with a velvety texture.
 Yaupon is virtually free of tannins so you can steep longer to bring out more flavor without risking the bitterness of regular tea.
 In strong brews the slight bitterness of theobromine, coveted by lovers of dark chocolate, can be tasted (and felt!).
 Theobromine is the pleasure molecule that increases feelings of well being, contentment and focus.

-Yaupon can be steeped like tea or brewed like coffee.
+Yaupon can be steeped like tea, brewed like coffee or even prepared in the same style as yerba mate.
 Drink by itself or with milk and/or or your favorite sweetener.
 Try with lemon, mint, cinnamon or other herbs and spices.

-Most of the caffeine and theobromine are released in the first 10 seconds, but the leaves may be resteeped a number of times and the flavor stays intact.
+Much of the caffeine and theobromine is released in the first steeping, but the leaves may be resteeped a number of times and the flavor stays intact.
 Here are some ways we've tried it.
 Experiment!

 Fill your tea ball with 1 tsp (or more) of yaupon per cup of near boiling water.
 Steep or simmer for 2-10 minutes depending on how strong you like your tea.